datalad-handbook/book/docs/intro/duction.rst

      are not required (git, you don't need to be a programmer, ...).
    * Add info on how to contribute
-   * Add info on the structure of the book, possibly related to Lauras idea of "build your own DataLad adventure"
+   * Add info on the structure of the book, possibly related to Lauras idea of "build your own DataLad adventure".

 .. admonition:: Note for git-users